I’m not sure when I’ll get the hang of this life after loss.

 It gives me focus and a goal.
 It gets me out of bed so I persevere.
 It helps my heart hold on and not give in to despair.

-It’s been fifteen years since the Towers fell.Hard to believe-no matter how great the tragedy, life goes on.
+It’s been nineteen years since the Towers fell.Hard to believe-no matter how great the tragedy, life goes on.

 Like many, I was watching things as they happened that day.

 My husband, an architect and engineer, saw the wobble in the first tower and knew, he knew, it was going to collapse.
 Horrified I began to understand that whoever was still in that building was running out of time.

 And I cried, oh, how I cried.It was awful.

 Since then I’ve lived my own tragedy.

 My son was unexpectedly and instantly taken from us in an accident.

 So when I’m reminded of 9/11 my heart takes me right to those left behind.

 And while politicians and pundits can debate the reasons for the attack, can argue about what could have been done, should have been done and why and when-they can never answer the real question in the heart of every family who buried a loved one because of the events of that day.